dimitri-nicolo/calico/_includes/master/cnx-monitor-install.md

    ```

 {% if include.orch == "openshift" %}
 1. Allow the monitoring pods to be scheduled on the master node.
+This allows fluentd to be scheduled on master nodes to collect flow and audit logs.

    ```
    {{cli}} annotate ns calico-monitoring openshift.io/node-selector="" --overwrite